11 Amazing Digital Twin Examples for Industries

 6. Transportation

-Digital twin technology is used to create virtual models of transportation systems, such as roads, bridges, and trains.
-These digital twins are used to simulate the behavior of these systems in different scenarios, such as traffic congestion, weather conditions, and maintenance events.
+Digital twin technology is applied for simulating a virtual model of transportation systems like roads, bridges, and trains.
+These twins can simulate how these systems act within different conditions, like traffic congestion, weather conditions, or just maintenance events.

 Digital Twin Example in Transportation- Ford